Thermoregulation: In birds and mammals

 As in other mammals, thermoregulation is an important aspect of human homeostasis.
 Most body heat is generated in the deep organs, especially the liver, brain, and heart, and in contraction of skeletal muscles.
 Humans have been able to adapt to a great diversity of climates, including hot humid and hot arid.
 High temperatures pose serious stresses for the human body, placing it in great danger of injury or even death.
 For example, one of the most common reactions to hot temperatures is heat exhaustion, which is an illness that could happen if one is exposed to high temperatures, resulting in some symptoms such as dizziness, fainting, or a rapid heartbeat.
 For humans, adaptation to varying climatic conditions includes both physiological mechanisms resulting from evolution and behavioural mechanisms resulting from conscious cultural adaptations.
 The physiological control of the body's core temperature takes place primarily through the hypothalamus, which assumes the role as the body's "thermostat".
 This organ possesses control mechanisms as well as key temperature sensors, which are connected to nerve cells called thermoreceptors.
 Thermoreceptors come in two subcategories; ones that respond to cold temperatures and ones that respond to warm temperatures.
 Scattered throughout the body in both peripheral and central nervous systems, these nerve cells are sensitive to changes in temperature and are able to provide useful information to the hypothalamus through the process of negative feedback, thus maintaining a constant core temperature.

 There are four avenues of heat loss: evaporation, convection, conduction, and radiation.
 If skin temperature is greater than that of the surrounding air temperature, the body can lose heat by convection and conduction.
-But, if air temperature of the surroundings is greater than that of the skin, the body gains heat by convection and conduction.
+However, if air temperature of the surroundings is greater than that of the skin, the body gains heat by convection and conduction.
 In such conditions, the only means by which the body can rid itself of heat is by evaporation.
 So, when the surrounding temperature is higher than the skin temperature, anything that prevents adequate evaporation will cause the internal body temperature to rise.
 During intense physical activity (e.g. sports), evaporation becomes the main avenue of heat loss.
 Humidity affects thermoregulation by limiting sweat evaporation and thus heat loss.

 In reptiles

-Thermoregulation is also an integral part of a reptile's life, specifically lizards such as the Microlophus occipitalis and Ctenophorus decresii who must change microhabitats to keep a constant body temperature.
+Thermoregulation is also an integral part of a reptile's life, specifically lizards such as Microlophus occipitalis and Ctenophorus decresii who must change microhabitats to keep a constant body temperature.
 By moving to cooler areas when it is too hot and to warmer areas when it is cold, they can thermoregulate their temperature to stay within their necessary bounds.